 But basically, to begin we sanded absolutely everything down with 150 grit sandpaper.
 We used an old electric sander for just a few places where there was writing stamped into the wood so that was just an easier way to get it off but not necessary — you could totally do that by hand too.

-We then conditioned it with this pre-stain conditioner (Amazon) and allowed it to dry for about 2 hours. then using old (but clean) rags, we stained it with Classic Grey (Amazon) and let the stain sit for about 10 mins before wiping off all the excess, then allowing everything to dry overnight.
+We then conditioned it with this pre-stain conditioner (Amazon) and allowed it to dry for about 2 hours.
+Then using old (but clean) rags, we stained it with Classic Gray (Amazon) and let the stain sit for about 10 mins before wiping off all the excess, then allowing everything to dry overnight.
 Tip: use an old paintbrush to get the stain into hard-to-reach corners.

 STAGE 7: BUILDING THE BASE BRACKETS